TSantala/Compsci308-Game/README.md

 NAME - Assault on the Death Star

 Gameplay is based off the Star Wars series.
-The player will travel through space towards the Death Star and then along the Death Star's face when approaching the vulnerable thermal exhuast.
-A direct hit on the thermal exhuast will destroy the death star.
+The player will travel through space towards the Death Star and then along the Death Star's face when approaching the vulnerable thermal exhaust.
+A direct hit on the thermal exhaust will destroy the death star.
 A vengeful villain then arrives, serving as the final boss.

-GOAL - nagivate through space, destroy the death star, and beat the final boss.
+GOAL - navigate through space, destroy the death star, and beat the final boss.

 MECHANICS - intuitive controls will be used: arrow keys for UP, DOWN, LEFT, RIGHT, and SPACE BAR to fire bullets.